 Another great option to create freezer meals is to double the recipe when you cook dinner.
 You use half to dinner that night and the other half goes into the freezer to be used on another night.
 This option will save you a lot of time.

 Meal Delivery Services

 You can also try some of the meal delivery services.
 Right now there are so many to choose from.
 I personally use HelloFresh.
-I get it delivered every other week.
-Sometimes less often, depending on my schedule.
+I get it delivered once or twice a month.
 It really helps me out because I have 3 less dinners to think about and dinner is usually ready within 30 minutes.
 There are other meal companies like Blue Apron and Home Chef.

 Hope you got some ideas on how to make your meal planning simpler and more efficient.
 Do you have any additional tips?
 Share them below!